How Do I Get a Medical Cannabis Card?: A Comprehensive Guide

 - Free to parents and guardians of minor patients

 The application process for first time and returning patients is the same.
-You’ll need to complete the Medical Cannabis Patient Application or submit an application via the New Mexico Department of Health Medical Cannabis Program Online Portal.
+The patient needs to complete the Medical Cannabis Patient Application or submit an application via the New Mexico Department of Health Medical Cannabis Program Online Portal.

-If you are mailing in a paper application, send it with a copy of your current New Mexico driver’s license or state identification card.
+If mailing in a paper application, applicants must send it with a copy of your current New Mexico driver’s license or state identification card.
 Temporary New Mexico IDs are accepted.
 Patients must also include a medical record from their medical practitioner that supports a qualifying diagnosis.

 Patients who need extra help can select a primary caregiver who will need to fill out a Primary Caregiver Application form signed by your doctor.

-You are required to submit an application every year to keep your card active.
+Patients are required to submit an application every year to keep their card active.